axelcortez2001/BridgeAsset/Document/documentation.md

 `Implemented Data fetching and filtering based from asset category for better visualization and ease to function on dashboard`
     - Deployment Failed: dashboard components were read as server
-    - Testing deployment: input `use client` for every component's page
+    - Testing deployment: input `use client` for every component's page(FAILED)
+    - Testing deployment (v2) : rename page components with their specific component title